collinjlesko/dynatrace-monitoring-as-service/README.md

 2. Make sure you have an AWS EC2 KeyPair
 3. Go to [CloudFormation Stack](https://console.aws.amazon.com/cloudformation/home) and create a new stack with the name "DTMaaSLab1" by uploading [DynatraceMonitoringAsAServiceCFStack.json](../blob/master/DynatraceMonitoringAsAServiceCFStack.json)
 4. Select "Yes" on "Step 0: Download dynatrace-monitoring-as-service Github" (keep the rest NO)
+5. If you have created your own GitHub repo then provide the link - otherwise go with the default
-5. Fill in the 3 Dynatrace values even though not needed for this workshop
+6. Fill in the 3 Dynatrace values even though not needed for this workshop
-6. Walk until the end of the wizard - make sure to select "I acknolwedge ..." on the last step before creating the stack!
+7. Walk until the end of the wizard - make sure to select "I acknolwedge ..." on the last step before creating the stack!

 **Step 2: Launch app**
 1. SSH into machine